PoisotLab/ms_metaweb_transfer/manuscript.md

 [@Morales-Castilla2015InfBio], it is thus still worthy of ecological attention.
-We induced the subgraph corresponding to all mammals by matching species names in the original network first to the GBIF taxonomic backbone [@GBIFSecretariat2021GbiBac], and retaining all those who matched to mammals;
-all nodes had valid matches to GBIF at this step, and so this backbone is used for all name reconciliation steps as outlined below.
+We induced the subgraph corresponding to all mammals by matching species names in the original network first to the GBIF taxonomic backbone [@GBIFSecretariat2021GbiBac] and retaining all those who matched to mammals; all nodes had valid matches to GBIF at this step, and so this backbone is used for all name reconciliation steps as outlined below.

 The European metaweb represents the knowledge we want to learn and transfer; the support for transfer is here represented by the phylogenetic similarity of mammals.
-We used the mammalian consensus supertree by @Upham2019InfMam, for which all approx. 6000 names have been similarly matched to their GBIF valid names.
+We used the mammalian consensus supertree by @Upham2019InfMam, for which all approximatively 6000 names have been similarly matched to their GBIF valid names.
 This step allows us to place each node of the mammalian European metaweb in the phylogeny.